-Advances are classified into performing (Standard) and non-performing ('NPAs') as per the RBI guidelines and are stated net of bills rediscounted, inter-bank participation certificates issued with risk sharing, specific provisions made towards NPAs, floating provisions and unrealised interest on NPAs.
-Further, NPAs are classified into substandard, doubtful and loss assets based on the criteria as per Prudential norms on Income Recognition, Asset Classification and Provisioning pertaining to Advances (IRAC) issued by RBI.
-Interest on Non-Performing advances is transferred to an unrealised interest account and not recognised in profit and loss account until received.
+Advances are classified into performing (Standard) and non-performing ('NPAs') as per the RBI guidelines and are stated net of bills rediscounted, inter-bank participation certificates issued with risk sharing, specific provisions made towards NPAs, floating provisions and unrealized interest on NPAs..
+Further, NPAs are classified into sub-standard, doubtful and loss assets based on the criteria as per Prudential norms on Income Recognition, Asset Classification and Provisioning pertaining to Advances (IRAC) issued by RBI.
+Interest on Non-Performing advances is transferred to an unrealized interest account and not recognized in profit and loss account until received.